 Mark Spano is a Chapel Hill, NC-based filmmaker, writer and producer for television and author of five works of fiction.
 His works has been recognized by the Society of Arts & Letters (Washington Chapter), Bread Loaf Writers' Conference, and the Jenny McKeon Moore Fund for Writers at Washington University.
 Spano’s filmography includes documentary and feature length films.
 While in Seaside, he will complete a clean draft of a feature length screenplay developed from his “small jewel of a novel” (Goodreads) “Midland Club”, a fast-paced murder mystery that reads like a film noir classic.
 Spano’s feature documentary “Reimaging Sicily,” an homage to his Italian heritage, will be screened at The REP Theatre.
 He will also contribute a master class for area writers and students.

-Caitlin Saylor Stephens is a Brooklyn-based playwright whose works depict the act of survival, excavating empathy in scripts that push the traditional form of theatre.
+Caitlin Saylor Stephens is a Brooklyn-based playwright who writes plays about bad women.
+Her work has been presented at New York Theatre Workshop, The Flea Theatre, New Georges, The Flea Theatre, and Amoralab.
+Among her awards are fellowships, scholarships, grants, and residencies from Headlands Center for the Arts, Ucross, The Whiting Foundation, The Mary Duke Biddle Foundation, Sewanee Writer’s Conference Romulus Linney Scholarship, VCCA, Vermont Studio Center, The New Georges Audrey Residency, SPACE on Ryder Farm, and The Orchard Project.
 Recipient of the 2018 Goody Fellowship for Playwrights, Stephens represents a new generation of voices and diversity of works written for theatre.
 Her script, “Joley” is a new Americana play about a Tennessee mountain woman who, inspired by self-help television, kills her abusive husband in hope of building a life of integrity.
-The play will be work shopped by The REP Theatre and will receive a script in hand staged reading for the general public.
+The play will be work shopped by The REP Theatre and will receive a staged reading for the general public.
 Stephens will also introduce new voices in American theatre to county school classrooms through Skype discussion about their works and where they find inspiration.